Love for Sale (Bilal album): Shelving

-Popularity and touring

 Love for Sale's shelving distressed Bilal for some time and made him consider retiring from music.
 As he explains, "I was really into that music that I was doing, and not being able to release it properly took a lot out of me."
 According to The Shadow League's music contributor Travis Larrier, it appeared for a moment that he would become another artist from "the soul music vanguard" of the late 1990s and early 2000s to succumb to professional setbacks and fade from the public view, as was the case with D'Angelo and the singer-rapper Lauryn Hill.
 Interscope released Bilal from his contract soon after, while retaining the masters for all his music.
-However, his fanbase soon expanded due to the leaked mix.
-Widely bootlegged, it was eventually downloaded more than 500,000 times as "fans ate it up and passed the album around like [a] viral Internet meme", recounts Larrier.

-The album received acclaim online and developed a cult following, becoming more popular with Bilal's fans than 1st Born Second.
-In Gordon's words, the "hugely-anticipated-and-highly-pirated Love for Sale lit up the internet to [an] unparalleled degree" with a "hype machine righteously making immense waves around it".
-Mathan Erhardt, a comics journalist for Inside Pulse at the time, reviewed the album in the webzine's music column and confirmed its praises.
-While prefacing that he is a "fickle" listener who dislikes R&B, Erhardt found it to be far superior to contemporaneous music releases and a "genuine masterpiece" that inspires optimism for both the genre and Bilal.
-Speaking on its immediate appeal, the music journalist Aliya Ewing explains that it "seemed to be a more authentic and unbridled reflection of who he was as an artist at that point in time", while Gipson says it revealed "Bilal's freaky side and phenomenal range in a way that 1st Born Second only hinted at".
-According to Tullis, "he had become an unclassifiable soul hero".
+Touring

 With Love for Sale's growing following, Bilal became increasingly in demand for concert performances.
 He began touring and performing the album's songs, introducing them as "MySpace hits" and "bootleg specials".
 His live band during this period included Glasper, Conley "Tone" Whitfield on bass, and Chris "Daddy" Dave on drums; this line-up would accompany Bilal for his tenure on the singer Jill Scott's The Real Thing Tour (2008).

 The concerts were lucrative for Bilal, who witnessed the album's popularity among live audiences singing along verbatim to the songs.
 "People would have it on their iPods and knew the songs", he says recalling its impact.
 "It was kind of a blessing in disguise.
 We were able to tour off of that album which is crazy."
 In the opinion of AllMusic biographer Andy Kellman, Bilal must have felt conflicted when performing the songs to "appreciative crowds who knew the material – off a technically unreleased album – inside out".